Pests

 2. 2

-For light infestations, scrape scale manually with a soft toothbrush or cotton swab soaked in 70% rubbing alcohol.
-The alcohol kills on contact through the shell of armored scale and penetrates the wax of soft scale.
+For a light infestation, scrape each scale bump off manually with a soft-bristled toothbrush or a cotton swab soaked in 70% rubbing alcohol.
+The alcohol dissolves the protective wax of soft scale and kills armored scale on direct contact through the shell.

 3. 3